CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 ------------------------------------

 Each register has an address.
 There is a special register in the device called pointer register that sets which data register will be involved in the following reading or writing operation.
-We do not need to worry to much about the details, as communications will be handled by special functions in the mbed I2C library.
+We do not need to worry too much about the details, as communications will be handled by special functions in the mbed I2C library.
 But it is important to understand the sequence of typical I2C communications to be able to use properly these high level functions.

 A typical sequence to write in the data registers consists in sending through I2C the device address (7 bits and R/W bit set to W), followed by the value of the pointer register, to indicate which data register we want to write on, and the data to store on this register (see figs 7 and 11 in the datasheet).